 Copenhagen Harbour’s small secrets during sunny days – cycling tour to Refshaleøen

-Many years ago the area called Refshaleøen was closed off to the public – most of it was “populated” by the Danish navy but as areas were vacated by navy it has become home to Copenhageners looking for cycling tours not too far from home.
+Many years ago the area called Refshaleøen was closed off to the public – most of it was “populated” by the Danish navy but as areas were vacated by the navy it has become home to Copenhageners looking for cycling tours not too far from home.

 The article continues below.